BootcampersCollective/Coders-Workshop/README.md

 Assume a genie made you an offer:

-For the rest of your life, the genie could make your code easier to read or more performant, but you couldn't change once you had made a decision.
+For the rest of your life, the genie could make your code either easier to read or more performant, but you couldn't change once you had made a decision.
 Which would you choose?
 Why?

 ### Challenges